korbonits/korbonits.github.io/_posts/2015-06-28-Torch-bleeding-edge-DNN-research.md

 [^2]: You are a brave, brave soul.
 Finnegans Wake itself looks like the output of an RNN with high temperature.

 [^3]: Graves, Alex.
 Supervised sequence labelling with recurrent neural networks.
 Vol. 385.
 Heidelberg: Springer, 2012.

+[^4]: Not sure why, but Markdown is not rendering those characters properly.

 [Tomasz Malisiewicz]: https://plus.google.com/+TomaszMalisiewicz/posts
 [rabbit-hole]: http://www.computervisionblog.com/2015/06/deep-down-rabbit-hole-cvpr-2015-and.html